How to Manage Debt When You're Retired

 Most people think of debt as something that younger people deal with.
 By the time you retire, you should be out of debt, right?
 Not necessarily.
-Many factors can affect how much debt you carry into retirement and even how much new debt you accumulate in retirement.
+There are plenty of reasons why you may carry debt into retirement, or even create new debt while retired.

 If you purchased a new home or car shortly before retiring, you might be dealing with the monthly payments.
-In fact, 30 percent of seniors still have a mortgage.
+An increasing percent of seniors still have a mortgage on top of other debts.
 If you’ve had medical issues that weren’t completely covered by insurance, that can create debt.

 Know How Much You Owe

 Create a spreadsheet to help you see all of your debt as a whole.
 Create a five-column sheet that shows your creditor’s contact info, the type of debt, your monthly payment, your total balance, and your interest rate.

 This will help you determine what needs to be paid first and help you get the big-picture view of your debt situation.
 The last thing you want to do at this stage is create additional costs through late fees and other avoidable charges.